doogiecode/secret-hitler-double-agent/rules.md

 The envelope for the Liberal Double Agent role contains a Nein Ballot card, a Ja!
 Ballot card, a Double Agent role card, and a Fascist party membership card.

+## Starting the Game

+The game start has one significant change: the Double Agent opens their eyes along with the Fascists, and so each Fascist sees one additional pair of eyes looking back at them.
+The Double Agent knows just as much as each player in a Fascist role.

 ## Coup Liberal Victory by Assassination in the Legislative Chamber

 This expansion pack introduces a new way for Liberals to win.
 The Liberals win if the Double Agent and Secret Hitler are elected to the same government after three Fascist policies have been passed.